khred/IDSM-Tutorial-Group-5/ISDM Project.md

 			</td>
 			<td width="481">
 		          <p>
-                    - how can we deliver perfect system testing to ensure to provide correct information process to the customers <br />
+                    - How can we deliver perfect system testing to ensure that we provide correct information process to the customers <br />
-                    - Feel pressured due to our team did not deliver enough feedback to the Information system Development (ISD) team.<br />
+                    - We feel pressured due to our team didn't deliver enough feedback to the Information system Development (ISD) team.<br />
-                    - Feeling physically exhausted because of the understaffed on our team.  <br />
+                    - We feel physically exhausted because of the understaffing on our team.  <br />
-                    - How can we deliver fast and accurate test report to the ISD team? <br />
+                    - How can we deliver a fast and accurate test report to the ISD team? <br />
                     - Should we develop the testing tool that helps us regarding our current project?<br />
                 </p>
 			</td>